-Question Number 2(a)(ii) Explain how the language in the extract influences your view of the time when the diggers arrive in the village.
-In your answer, you must give examples of the language the writer uses.
-You may include the examples you have used in your answer to 2(a)(i).
-(13 marks) Indicative content Responses may include: the peace of the village is disturbed by the 'grumbling sound' of the diggers approaching (onomatopoeia) this disturbs members of Meena's family - Mama and Nanima rush to see what is happening they are shocked by the sound - Nanima exclaims to herself in Punjabi: 'Wahe Guru' the arrival of the 'yellow motorway diggers' is described vividly with the simile comparing them to tanks ('as shiny and solid as tanks'), and the sense of an invading force is also stressed by the word 'convoy' the diggers are also personified as beasts which 'chew up' the road and 'spit it out' Meena's mother is afraid for the school the diggers have brought the whole village out to see the unusual spectacle, described using the metaphor 'unannounced metallic invasion' people watch from every possible vantage-point - gardens, windows, doors they do not welcome the diggers, but are resigned to them: 'awful silent resignation' 'folded arms and closed-off faces' the noise of the machines is focused on with words focusing on the sounds: they are described using musical imagery: 'mechanical symphony', with a 'buzzing staccato', 'counterpointed' (contrasting sounds coming together) and 'ponderous bass' the arrival of the gang adds an element of tension and potential violence some villagers or the moped gang: 'unsure which of these two evils they ought to boycott' Anita is in no doubt: she sees the moped-riders almost as knights in shining armour riding to their rescue she is worried about the absence of Sam, the gang's leader however, he then makes a dramatic entrance, with his vehicle given a more powerful appearance by his adornments of it: 'extra wing mirrors Union Jack stickers'.
+Question Number 2(a) Explore how the language in the extract influences your view of the time when the diggers arrive in the village.
+You must include examples of language features in your response.
+(16 marks) Indicative content Responses may include: the peace of the village is disturbed by the 'grumbling sound' of the diggers approaching (onomatopoeia) this disturbs members of Meena's family - Mama and Nanima rush to see what is happening they are shocked by the sound - Nanima exclaims to herself in Punjabi: 'Wahe Guru' the arrival of the 'yellow motorway diggers' is described vividly with the simile comparing them to tanks ('as shiny and solid as tanks'), and the sense of an invading force is also stressed by the word 'convoy' the diggers are also personified as beasts which 'chew up' the road and 'spit it out' Meena's mother is afraid for the school the diggers have brought the whole village out to see the unusual spectacle, described using the metaphor 'unannounced metallic invasion' people watch from every possible vantage-point - gardens, windows, doors they do not welcome the diggers, but are resigned to them: the use of negative language: 'awful silent resignation' 'folded arms and closed-off faces' the writer focuses on a single woman, the old woman who misunderstands what is going on and actually waves at the vehicles, thinking them to be soldiers returning from the war in which her husband was killed the group of women ('the Ballbearings women') watch and comment on her (like a Greek chorus?) the noise of the machines is focused on with words focusing on the sounds: they are described using musical imagery: 'mechanical symphony', with a 'buzzing staccato', 'counterpointed' (contrasting sounds coming together) and 'ponderous bass' this mighty sound is contrasted with the smaller engines of the mopeds: 'phut-phutted'(onomatopoeia) • the arrival of the gang adds an element of tension and potential violence some villagers back them: 'Goo on, lads!' the chorus of Ballbearings women does not know which to fear more, the diggers or the moped gang: 'unsure which of these two evils they

+- ought to boycott' - Anita is in no doubt: she sees the moped-riders almost as knights in shining armour riding to their rescue - she is worried about the absence of Sam, the gang's leader - however, he then makes a dramatic entrance, with his vehicle given a more powerful appearance by his adornments of it: 'extra wing mirrors...
+Union Jack stickers...'.